augugusto/website/content/posts/2023/do-not-makes-these-github-mistakes.md

 ## Pull Requests

 Pull requests are a great way of collaboration.
 However, most developers joke that they just close and don't merge most public pull requests.
 This is mainly because there can be a lot of low quality or hap-hazard commits.
-I've seen this in many of projects and have made strict requirements before accepting any.
+I've seen this in many of my projects and have made strict requirements before accepting any.
 The biggest rule I stole from Linus Torvalds, "Never merge a pull request that you do NOT understand."

 ![pr](/images/2023/do-not-make-these-github-mistakes/pullrequest.png)